Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Results

-This distinction becomes particularly clear in the Majorana configuration, where the Majorana reality condition suppresses the vector current sector.
-In this regime, the symmetric metric perturbation $h_{(\mu\nu)}$ is dynamically suppressed, so that the leading-order geometry is approximately described by a Minkowski background metric.
+\paragraph{The Majorana Limit.} This distinction becomes particularly clear in the Majorana configuration, where the Majorana reality condition suppresses the microscopic vector current,

-Consequently, the standard geodesic coupling reduces to inertial motion at leading order.
-However, torsional geometric effects may remain active through the antisymmetric sector $h_{[\mu\nu]}$.

-While spin-blind particles propagate along approximately inertial trajectories, spinning probes can still experience torsion-induced geometric effects through direct spin--torsion coupling.
-In particular, in Majorana-dominated regimes the torsional interaction acts as a spin-selective geometric structure, producing vortical-type corrections to the motion of polarized probes.
+while the axial current \(J_A^\mu\) may remain nonvanishing.
+In the absence of macroscopic axial coherence, no effective symmetric metric response is generated, and the leading-order geometry remains purely axial-torsional.
+Spin-blind particles then propagate along approximately inertial trajectories, whereas spinning probes may still experience torsion-induced effects through direct spin--torsion coupling.